TheWarLord7/dfd604ae572eee32e61fbc12035772ba/README.md

 To Setup NVIDIA CUDA TOOLKIT follow this: https://markaicode.com/install-ollama-nvidia-gpu-cuda-support/

-If you have AMD GPU forget NVIDIA CUDA TOOLKIT and just intall ollama and models
+If you have AMD GPU forget NVIDIA CUDA TOOLKIT and just install ollama and models